oxbshw/context-engineering/00_foundations/12_symbolic_mechanisms.md

 # 12. Symbolic Mechanisms

-_Understanding and leveraging emergent symbolic processing in LLMs_
+## Understanding and Leveraging Emergent Symbolic Processing in LLMs

 > "These results suggest a resolution to the longstanding debate between symbolic and neural network approaches, illustrating how neural networks can learn to perform abstract reasoning via the development of emergent symbol processing mechanisms."
 > — Yang et al., 2025